-In the United States, virtually all medical-liability litigation involves the testimony of medical experts, chosen by opposing sides to explain their interpretation of facts and the application of those facts to the standard of care.
-For that reason, the integrity of the judicial process depends to a great degree on the truthfulness, objectivity, and avoidance of undue bias in the expert testimony.
+In the United States, virtually all medical-liability litigation involves the testimony of medical experts, chosen by opposing sides to explain their interpretation of medical facts and the application of those facts to the standard of care.
+For that reason, the integrity of the judicial process depends, to a great degree, on the truthfulness, objectivity, and avoidance of undue bias on the part of the physician's expert testimony.
 As members of the medical profession, ophthalmologists must recognize their responsibility to serve in this capacity and to provide expert testimony that is truthful, supported by science, and in accordance with the facts of the case.
 To assist Academy members in providing appropriate expert testimony, the Academy has adopted the following Advisory Opinion detailing qualifications and guidelines for Academy members who are acting as experts in the legal system.

 Rule 16.
 Expert Testimony

 The courts generally depend on medical experts to establish the standard of care in malpractice litigation, to help identify conformance with or breach of those standards, and to determine whether a breach has caused injury.
 Expert medical testimony therefore plays an essential role in establishing whether there was medical negligence.
 Beyond establishing negligence, an expert may be called upon to testify about the current clinical status of a patient and the patient’s prognosis as part of the process of determining damages.